 All bad debts are written-off in the period in which they are classified as not recoverable.
-This is generally the case when HomeStart determines that the borrower does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
+This is generally the case when HomeStart determines that the borrower does not have sufficient assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
 This assessment is carried out at the individual asset level.
-If a provision for impairment has been recognised in relation to a loan, write-offs for bad debts are made against the provision.
+If a provision for impairment has been recognised in relation to a loan, write-offs for bad debts being the difference between outstanding loan balance and the value of the security sold are made against the provision.
 If no provision for impairment has previously been recognised, write-offs for bad debts are recognised as expenses in the Statement of Comprehensive Income.